TFusionOcc: T-Primitive Based Object-Centric Multi-Sensor Fusion Framework for 3D Occupancy Prediction: TFusionOcc

+The plain T-distribution primitive $p\left ( x|P^{T}_{i} \right )$ with the lowest geometric flexibility can be formulated as: { } where $\nu_{i}$ denotes the degrees of freedom of the $i$-th T-primitive.
+In our setting, we treat the number of voxels intersected by a T-primitive in the final 3D voxel grid as an approximation of its observable local support.
+Therefore, we adaptively define

-where $\nu$ refers to the degree of freedom, the same as in Equation \ref{alpha}, it is obtained by calculating how many voxels are intercepted by each T-primitive minus 1. $\Gamma$ refers to the gamma function, and performs the $\Gamma\left ( n \right ) =\left ( n-1 \right ) !$ operation.
-Compared to Gaussian-primitive, this T-primitive is highly tailed in its probability distribution, leading to better robustness against outliers.
+where $N_{i}$ is the number of intersected voxels associated with the $i$-th T-primitive.
+In this way, primitives supported by fewer voxels retain heavier tails for better robustness, while primitives supported by more voxels yield more concentrated distributions.
+This adaptive design allows each T-primitive to adjust its probabilistic shape according to its local geometric support in the scene. $\Gamma\left ( \cdot \right ) $ denotes the gamma function, which satisfies $\Gamma\left ( n \right ) =\left ( n-1 \right ) !$ for positive integers $n$.
+Compared to the plain Gaussian-primitive, this T-primitive is highly tailed in its probability distribution, leading to better robustness against outliers.